Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.media/glib.md

 Library" must include any data and utility programs needed for reproducing the executable from it.
-However, as a special exception, the materials to be distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system on which the executable runs, unless that component itself accompanies the executable.
+However, as a special exception, the materials to be distributed need not include anything that is normally distributed (in either src or binary form) with the major components (compiler, kernel, and so on) of the operating system on which the executable runs, unless that component itself accompanies the executable.